 The Levoit Core 600S has a built-in AirSight Plus laser particle sensor located on the rear of the unit that detects the current air quality.
 This sensor detects PM2.5, also known as fine particulate matter, in real-time and communicates this information to other options in the device.

-For example, the current air quality is displayed on the PM2.5 display located in the middle of the screen and on the light ring around the control panel, which lights up in different colors depending on the current air quality.
 If the air quality is excellent, the ring will light up blue; if the air quality is good, it will light up green; if the air quality is moderate, the ring will light up orange; and if the ring lights up red, the current air quality in your room is very poor.

 Indicator Color | Air Quality | Auto Mode Fan Speed | PM 2.5 Range |